bkuhlmann/dotfiles/README.md

-    gucca = Git Upstream Commit Count (all) - Answer upstream commit count since last pull for projects in current directory. gpua = Git Pull (all) - Pull new changes from remote branch for projects in current directory. galla = Git Add (all) - Apply file changes (including new files) for projects in current directory. gcaa = Git Commit (all) - Commit changes (unstaged and staged) for projects in current directory. gcap = Git Commit and Push (all) - Commit and push changes for projects in current directory. gpob = Git Push Origin Branch - Pushes current branch to origin and sets upstream tracking.
+    gucca = Git Upstream Commit Count (all) - Answer upstream commit count since last pull for projects in current directory. gpua = Git Pull (all) - Pull new changes from remote branch for projects in current directory. galla = Git Add (all) - Apply file changes (including new files) for projects in current directory. gcfp = Git Commit Fix and Push - Create fixup commit, push, and copy URL to clipboard. gcaa = Git Commit (all) - Commit changes (unstaged and staged) for projects in current directory. gcap = Git Commit and Push (all) - Commit and push changes for projects in current directory. gpob = Git Push Origin Branch - Pushes current branch to origin and sets upstream tracking.